 My personal story—which includes surviving poverty and being a teen mom—provides the inspiration for my work as a writer.

 I am number eight of nine kids and from a holler in West Virginia.
 Going hungry is one aspect of growing up in poverty and something that taught my brothers and sisters and me how to overcome adversity and develop resilience.
 One thing I’ve learned, though, is that resilience isn’t necessarily about “toughing it out” so much as it is about tapping into your spirit.
 Spiritual energy runs through our veins; it’s the life force that sustains us during hardship and lights us up on the other side of it.
 It’s when I have forgotten or ignored my spirit, my resilience, that I’ve suffered longer and harder than I needed to.
 My aim is to help others remember, and draw on, their own resilience—their own spiritual energy—through my work as an author, teacher and speaker.

 - My unpublished manuscript, Glowing Houses: An Appalachian Girl’s Memoir, was awarded 2nd place in the 2015 Pacific Northwest Writers Association Literary Contest in the nonfiction/memoir category.
-My manuscript is complete (~85,000 words).
+My manuscript is complete (~86,000 words).
 I have a full proposal that includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; full bio; and three sample chapters.
-My blog post, What’s Your Memoir About, for more about my memoir and to read a piece of the synopsis.
+My blog post, What’s Your Memoir About, provides a piece of the synopsis.

 - The Eight Aspects of God: A Pathway to Bliss, is a treatise on spiritual living encapsulated into a short and easy-to-read volume.
 Each sentence is full of wisdom and practical information you can apply to your life today, right this second.
 It was named a Finalist in the 2013 National Indie Excellence Book Awards.